apigeekdemos/apigee-extensions-labs/Lab 1 - Using the Data Loss Prevention Extension/README.md

 # Instructions

-## Create and configure the Google Data Loss Prevention (DLP) Extension instance on Apigee Edge
+## Create and configure the Data Loss Prevention (DLP) Extension instance on Apigee Edge

 In the next set of steps below you will create an instance of the DLP Extension, configure it, and deploy it to the Apigee Edge *Test* environment.